lolkyfan/flutter-style-guide/README.md

 ## App Code Structure

-presentation layer
+presentation layer,
-business logic
+business logic,
-model
+model,
-packages (where to put things)
+packages (where to put things), tests

 ### Presentation Layer
 Top level widgets should have suffix `Page`.
 Examples are `HomePage`, `LoginPage`.
 These page widgets usually contain scaffold with an app bar or navigation bar and body.